 Applicant institutions are limited to both:

-- No more than two pre-applications or applications as the lead institution. - No more than one pre-application or application for each PI.
+- No more than a total of four pre-applications or applications as the lead institution in a single- or multi-institutional team. - No more than one pre-application or application for each PI at the applicant institution.